phptuts/svelte-mini-projects/docs/react/1-multiplication-tables.md

 https://codesandbox.io/embed/react-multiplication-tables-s65y79?fontsize=14&hidenavigation=1&theme=dark&view=preview

 Build a react app that can generate multiplication tables.
-It should have a input that allows the user to enter a that will generate the multiplication table.
+It should have an input that allows the user to enter a that will cause the multiplication table to show or update.

 ## Help